weavora/yii-messages/README.md

 Messages
 ========

-The Messages module for the Yii framework allows you use private messages in your application.
+This Yii Framework module allows you to add quickly private messaging into your application.

-Features include:
+**Features included**:

-- basic private messages functionality
+* basic private messaging functionality,
-- autosuggest
+* autosuggest,
-- custom themes support
+* custom themes support,
-- simple integration
+* simple integration

 Requirements
 ------------

-This has been tested with 1.1.8, but should work with any version.
+This module was tested with 1.1.8 but should work with any version.

-В вашей модели пользователя нужно определить несколько методов необходимых для MessageModule (об этом ниже).
+MessageModule requires a couple of methods to be defined in you User model (see below):

-Если вы хотите использовать в модуле default layout, удостоверьтесь что он задан через double slash("//").
+If you want to use modules' default layout make sure that it is defined via double slash ("//").
 Usually default layout is defined in basic controller class.

     // class Controller
     public $layout='//layouts/column1';